wrye-bash/wrye-bash/experimental/standalone/readme.txt

       with icons for Vista/Win7.
    c) Compress the exe with UPX
    d) Cleanup of the files

-   build.bat will also generate a log file, in case some errors occur in the process.
+   e) Make a 7z archive of the standalone

-4) Delete the files used to make the standalone, if you're done.
+4) If you used step 3a, delete the files used to make the standalone.

-5) Zip up the contents into a package, or make an installer.